Adverse Possession of Land

 How can you tell that someone owns (unregistered) land?
-Generally by asking the seller to show you the conveyance which he has from the time when he bought the land.
-But how can you tell that the person he bought the land from actually owned it, and the person before him?
+Generally by asking the seller to show you the conveyance which they have from the time when they bought the land.
+But how can you tell that the person they bought the land from actually owned it, and the person before them?
 Nobody can trace their ownership of land by documentary evidence back to the first grant of land by William the Conqueror in 1066.
 This is where the 12 year rule comes in.
 Providing you can trace back ownership and prove that previous owners were in possession for at least 12 years then you know the person selling to you had good legal title because even if some previous seller did not actually own the land, the 12 years possession ensures that good title has been obtained by adverse possession.
-So the buyer knows that when he buys he will have good legal title.
+So the buyer knows that when they buy that they will have good legal title.

 At the other end of the spectrum is the situation where there is a dividing wall between the gardens of two properties, A and B. Both A and B assume that they own the land up to the wall and use their land as a garden right up to the wall.
-If it later transpires that the wall was, many years ago, erected in the wrong place, so that part of A’s land (as shown in his title deeds) was actually on B’s side of the wall, then A will have lost that part of his land, and B will have obtained ownership of it by 12 years adverse possession.
-In this case B (unlike the opportunist described above) had no intention of acquiring land he did not own – he thought all along that he owned it.
-He was wrong about that but he ended up owning it in the end by virtue of adverse possession.
+If it later transpires that the wall was, many years ago, erected in the wrong place, so that part of A’s land (as shown in their title deeds) was actually on B’s side of the wall, then A will have lost that part of their land, and B will have obtained ownership of it by 12 years adverse possession.
+In this case B (unlike the opportunist described above) had no intention of acquiring land they did not own – they thought all along that they owned it.
+They were wrong about that but they ended up owning it in the end by virtue of adverse possession.

 Between these two extremes there are cases where someone starts using someone else’s land, knowing that it is someone else’s land but intending just to use it as their own for a long as they can, without necessarily having the motive of eventually getting title.
 For example someone with a freehold allotment, seeing the neighbouring allotment unused and gathering weeds, may decide to cultivate it for as long as they can, but if they end up doing so for 12 years, they may become the legal owner.

 Because the rationale for the 12 year rule is to provide certainty of title for the benefit of innocent third parties, the law generally makes no distinction between different motives for possessing (unregistered) land.
-In order for someone to gain title by adverse possession they must possess in such a way as to show that they intend to possess but their beliefs about, and intentions as to, ownership as such are generally irrelevant.
+In order for someone to gain title by adverse possession they must possess in such a way as to show that they intend to possess without permission but their beliefs about, and intentions as to, ownership as such are generally irrelevant.
 Also someone in adverse possession can rely on adverse possession by their predecessors so someone who acquires land from someone who has been in adverse possession for 7 years only has to be in possession for a further 5 years in order to claim title.

-Where land is registered then from 2003 there is greater protection from title being lost to someone else by adverse possession.
-If someone who does not own any adjoining land, occupies someone else’s registered land, then after 10 years adverse possession he can apply to the Land Registry to be registered as the new owner.
+Where land is registered there is greater protection from title being lost to someone else by adverse possession.
+If someone who does not own any adjoining land, occupies someone else’s registered land, then after 10 years adverse possession they can apply to the Land Registry to be registered as the new owner.
 However the current registered owner will be informed about the application and can object: the registered owner then has two years to start legal proceedings to have the squatter ejected, and only if they fail to take action, will the squatter, in two years time, be entitled to be registered as the owner.
-So there is significant, if not foolproof, protection for the registered owner in this situation as long as the registered owner keeps their registered contact details up to date.
+So there is significant protection for the registered owner in this situation as long as the registered owner keeps their registered contact details up to date.
 However special rules apply if the person in adverse possession (and/or their predecessors) has been in possession for a very long time (since before 1991) - in that case the registered owner may have less protection.

-If, however, the parties own adjoining land then, even for registered land there is reduced protection for the registered owner against adverse possession.
-If the example given above of two neighbours A and B (who, unknown to them, have a dividing wall in the wrong place) occurred in the case of registered land, then B could apply to be registered as the owner after 10 years possession providing he reasonably believed, during that 10 year period, that the land belonged to them.
+If the parties own adjoining land then, even for registered land there is reduced protection for the registered owner against adverse possession.
+In the example given above of two neighbours A and B (who, unknown to them, have a dividing wall in the wrong place) occurred in the case of registered land, then B could apply to be registered as the owner after at least 10 years possession providing they reasonably believed that the land belonged to them.
 They probably will not believe (that the land belongs to them) shortly before they make the application because usually it is the discovery of the anomaly that prompts the application, but if they did believe for at least 10 years before the discovery then they can promptly apply.
 In this case A has no automatic right to (unless, for example, A can show that B was not in possession for the full period or that B's belief was not genuine or was unreasonable).